-The conceptual model for the northern segment of the Edwards (Balcones Fault Zone) Aquifer and adjacent parts of the Trinity Aquifer-the basis used to construct a numerical groundwater flow model-is composed of up to three model layers simulating groundwater flow through the Edwards (Balcones Fault Zone) Aquifer, the underlying Walnut Formation confining unit and the Trinity Aquifer.
-A three-layer model would accommodate the processes of recharge to the aquifer outcrop(s), groundwater flow into confined parts of the northern segment of the Edwards (Balcones Fault Zone) and Trinity aquifers, groundwater flow between the Edwards (Balcones Fault Zone) and Trinity aquifers, and discharge to streams and by upward flow through overlying stratigraphic units.
+The conceptual model for the northern segment of the Edwards (Balcones Fault Zone) Aquifer and adjacent parts of the Trinity Aquifer is composed of up to three model layers simulating groundwater flow through the Edwards (Balcones Fault Zone) Aquifer, the underlying Walnut Formation confining unit and the Trinity Aquifer.
+The three-layer model accommodates the processes of recharge to the aquifer outcrop(s), groundwater flow into confined parts of the northern segment of the Edwards (Balcones Fault Zone) and Trinity aquifers, groundwater flow between the Edwards (Balcones Fault Zone) and Trinity aquifers, and discharge to streams and by upward flow through overlying stratigraphic units.